globewalldesk/revuu/README.md

 code is not interpreted as an answer (so it won't overwrite the archive).
 * Maybe change task and tag editing from Pico to the default text editor.
 * Maybe add an actual spaced repetition option.
+* Create features to export and import some (tagged) or all items.
+* Create features to mass-delete items.
 * Add statistics (number of questions, averages, number overdue, number to do today, etc.).
 * Give user option to append language to the title automatically.